History Trek

 History Trek: A Canadian History Site is a bilingual (French and English) web portal made for children, containing reliable sources about Canadian history.
 It was developed by researchers at McGill University with the help of students who ranged from 9 to 12 years of age.
 This is an example of an intergenerational design team, directly involving a sample of their user population within their team.
 As such, History Trek was designed "by children for children".

+The History Trek project has been completed, and the website has been preserved in the Wayback Machine Internet Archive.